-Ideal operation of the Thermific Boiler would call for a 20 F degree temperature differential across the heat exchanger.
+Ideal operation of the Thermific Boiler would call for a 20°F temperature differential across the heat exchanger.
 The operating thermostat has an adjustable temperature differential.
-Water flow rates to achieve these conditions are shown in the Water Flow and Head Loss Table.
 Insufficient flow may result in excessive short cycling of the boiler and eventual damage or premature failure of the equipment.

-In any case, Minimum Return Water Temperature should be Greater than 130 OF to avoid problems of condensation on the outside of the heat exchanger or in the flue passages.
+In any case, Minimum Return Water Temperature should be Greater than 130°F to avoid problems of condensation on the outside of the heat exchanger or in the flue passages.